What is Positional Release Therapy?

 - Treatment 1-2 times a week (1-2 hours per session)

 - A course of treatment typically lasts 6-8 weeks

 - Therapeutic exercise 2-3x week (done at home)

 Is PRT Safe for me?

 Positional Release Therapy is safe and effective for most patients because there is no force utilized.
 It is a passive pain-free therapy.
-However, there are a few general contraindications or conditions that prevent the use of PRT: systemic malignancy, abdominal or thoracic aneurysms, acute rheumatoid arthritis, open wounds, sutures, healing fractures, hematoma, skin hypersensitivity, or infection.
+However, there are a few general contraindications or conditions that prevent the use of PRT: systemic malignancy, abdominal or thoracic aneurysms, acute/unmanaged rheumatoid arthritis, open wounds, sutures, healing fractures, hematoma, skin hypersensitivity, or infection.

 Our Team Approach